Computer tips

 I recommend you download and install a very good, free firewall: ZoneAlarm.

-can get a really good program... for free?
-It's called AVG.
-It updates by itself
+get a really good program... for free?
+It's called Avast.
+It updates by itself whenever

-whenever necessary, scans your entire system once a day, and doesn't charge you
+necessary, scans your entire system once a day, and doesn't charge you $39/year for

 Remember, though: Unless your computer is updated all the time, you are NOT